-Shacks, built out of necessity
+Shacks, Built out of Necessity

 They settle in squatter settlements, sometimes illegal or unauthorized.
 Squatter settlements are mostly found in developing nations like here in South Africa.
 The improvised shacks are built using scrap materials: Often plywood, and corrugated metal sheets or plastic.

-A place for Aitor Ortiz
+A Place for Aitor Ortiz

 What was a warehouse in a sugar factory now looks like an Arabic temple.